Alex Balducci: Washington Redskins

 On September 11, 2017, Balducci was signed to the Washington Redskins' practice squad.
 He signed a reserve/future contract with the Redskins on January 1, 2018.
 He was waived on August 1, 2018.

 New York Jets (second stint)

 On August 6, 2018, Balducci signed with the New York Jets.
 He was waived on August 31, 2018.

 Arizona Hotshots

 Balducci signed a contract with the Arizona Hotshots of the Alliance of American Football (AAF) on March 25, 2019, while on the team's rights list.
 He was activated from the rights list on March 26.
 The league ceased operations in April 2019.

 Dallas Renegades

-Balducci was drafted in the 5th round in phase two in the 2020 XFL draft by the Dallas Renegades.
+Balducci was selected in the 5th round in phase two in the 2020 XFL draft by the Dallas Renegades.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Personal life

 Balducci was raised by his parents, Ralph and Kathy Balducci, and has one sister, Kristin.